Opening Statement

 IV.
 Why Sex Remains Structurally Constitutive

-I do not argue that biology rigidly fixes destiny.
-Nor do I argue that reform is illegitimate.
+I do not argue that biology rigidly fixes destiny, nor that reform is illegitimate.

 IV.a.
 On Reform, Suffrage, and Predictive Displacement